amutava/Bucketlist/README.md

 2. Clone the repository into the given folder.<br/>
     `https://github.com/andela-amutava/Bucketlist.git`<br/>
-3. Navigate to the project folder.
+3. Navigate to the project folder.<br/>
    `Bucketlist`

 4. Install project dependencies in your virtual environment.<br/>